Maria Feodorovna (Dagmar of Denmark): Empress of Russia

-On the morning of 13 March 1881, Maria's father-in-law Alexander II of Russia was killed by a bomb on the way back to the Winter Palace from a military parade.
-In her diary, she described how the wounded, still living Emperor was taken to the palace: "His legs were crushed terribly and ripped open to the knee; a bleeding mass, with half a boot on the right foot, and only the sole of the foot remaining on the left."
-Alexander II died a few hours later.
+On the morning of 13 March 1881, Maria's father-in-law Alexander II of Russia was killed by a bomb attack carried out by the revolutionary socialist political organization Narodnaya Volya on his way back to the Winter Palace from a military parade.
+His leg was blown to pieces by the second of two bombs, and in her diary, Maria described how the wounded, still living Emperor was taken to the palace: "His legs were crushed terribly and ripped open to the knee; a bleeding mass, with half a boot on the right foot, and only the sole of the foot remaining on the left."
+Alexander II died of blood loss a few hours later.
 After her father-in-law's gruesome death, she was worried about her husband's safety.
 In her diary, she wrote, "Our happiest and serenest times are now over.
 My peace and calm are gone, for now I will only ever be able to worry about Sasha."
 Her favorite sister, the Princess of Wales, and brother-in-law Prince of Wales, stayed in Russia for several weeks after the funeral.

 Alexander and Maria were crowned at the Assumption Cathedral in the Kremlin in Moscow on 27 May 1883.
 Just before the coronation, a major conspiracy had been uncovered, which cast a pall over the celebration.
 Nevertheless, over 8000 guests attended the splendid ceremony.
 Because of the many threats against Maria and Alexander III, the head of the security police, General Cherevin, shortly after the coronation urged the Tsar and his family to relocate to Gatchina Palace, a more secure location 50 kilometres outside St. Petersburg.
 The huge palace had 900 rooms and was built by Catherine the Great.
 The Romanovs heeded the advice.
 Maria and Alexander III lived at Gatchina for 13 years, and it was here that their five surviving children grew up.
-Under heavy guard, Alexander III and Maria made periodic trips from Gatchina to the capital to take part in official events.
+Under heavy guard, Alexander III and Maria made periodic trips from Gatchina to the capital to take part in official events, continuing to use the Anichkov Palace when staying there in preference to the Winter Palace.

 Maria was a universally beloved Empress.
 Duchess Cecilie of Mecklenburg-Schwerin wrote that Maria's "bearing, her distinguished and forceful personality, and the intelligence which shone in her face, made her the perfect figure of a queen...
 She was extraordinarily well-loved in Russia, and everyone had confidence in her... and [was] a real mother to her people."